LocalT0aster/syncplay-docker/README.md

     --restart=always --name=syncplay dnomd343/syncplay
 ```

-You may have noticed that we support three configuration methods: command line arguments, configuration file and environment variables.
-Their priority is from high to low, that is, the command line arguments will override the options of the configuration file, and the configuration file will override the environment variables.
-You can use them together.
+As you may have noticed, there are three ways to configure Syncplay: command-line arguments, configuration file, and environment variables.
+Their priority is from high to low, that is, the command-line arguments will override the options of the configuration file, and the configuration file will override the environment variables.
+You can combine them as needed.

 ## Docker Compose